 It may be simple – hearty and nutty, arborio rice soaked in a flavorful broth with butter, wine, cheese, and mushrooms – but it is comfort food at its finest.

 One spoonful of this creamy dish will always result in a smile.
-So, if you’re feeling a little blue, a delicious bowl of risotto is the dish for you.
+So, if you’re feeling a little blue, try a tasty risotto recipe.

 Best Side Dishes for Risotto